nashpaz123/noTrafficKeycloak/README.md

 - Install kubectl (if not already installed)
 - Install Minikube (if not already installed)
 - Start a Minikube cluster with Docker driver
-- Start Minikube tunnel to expose NodePort services on the host interface

 **Note**: If Docker was just installed, you may need to log out and back in.
 The script will attempt to handle docker group permissions automatically.
-Minikube tunnel runs in the background to make NodePort services accessible from outside the Minikube VM.
+Minikube tunnel will be started automatically during deployment to expose the LoadBalancer service.

 ### Step 2: Deploy Keycloak and Nginx